-- 1/2 tbsp lemon or orange zest optional
+- ½ tablespoon lemon or orange zest optional

 - Sift the flour and icing sugar into a large bowl and add the salt.
 Make a well in the middle and break the eggs into it.

 - Add only about a quarter of the milk to the eggs and, using a hand whisk, beat the mixture well until you have a smooth, thick paste.
 This ensures no lumps.
 Gradually add the rest of the milk.

 - Ladle one small quantity of the batter into a very hot crêpe pan that has been wiped with butter on kitchen paper.
 Swirl the batter around the pan quickly, as thinly as possible, covering the surface of the pan.
 Cook over a medium-high heat for about 2-3 minutes until bubbles form on the surface.
 Using a spatula or your fingertips, quickly flip the crêpe over and cook for another couple of minutes.

 - Turn down the heat slightly (but still at medium) and repeat the process, topping up with wiping of butter in the pan, until you have about 12 crêpes (depending on pan size), stacking them aside on a large plate.

-This was a blog post originally published on 17 February 2012 but is now completely updated to include the recipe from my cookbook, Teatime in Paris, with kind permission from Waverley Books.
+This was a blog post originally published on 17 February 2012 but is now completely updated to include the recipe from my cookbook, Teatime in Paris, with kind permission from Waverley Books - hence no previous reviews.